Process Engineer

 Plymouth

-As the Process Engineer you will master the Production Technology and Maintenance techniques, being responsible for: Loss (Breakdown, Waste, Speed), Investigation and Resolution.
-Implementation of basic maintenance processes for the designated product lines.
-Utilising your strong structured Problem-Solving Abilities.
+Experienced Process Engineer required to work for Global manufacturer at their Plymouth based site.
+As part of the Process Engineering Team, the successful candidate will be responsible for Loss (Breakdown, Waste, Speed), Investigation and Resolution.
+You will also be responsible for the Implementation of basic maintenance processes for designated product lines.
+Utilising your strong structured Problem Solving Abilities.

 • Drive safety initiatives and improvements.